1. Why do my breasts hurt?

 The pain can be in one or both breasts and can affect the whole breast or a specific area.
 It may be a burning, prickling or stabbing pain, or a feeling of tightness.

 Non-cyclical breast pain often goes away by itself over time.
-This happens in about half the women who experience it.
+This happens in about half the women who have it.

 Chest wall pain may feel as though it’s coming from the breast, but really it comes from somewhere else.

-It can have a number of causes, such as pulling a muscle in your chest.
+It can have several causes, such as pulling a muscle in your chest.

-Your GP will examine your breasts and take a history of the type of pain you have and how often it occurs.
+Your GP will examine your breasts and ask you about the type of pain you have and how often you get it.